dulimarta/spherical-easel/docs/design/index.md

 <<< @/src/visitors/RotationVisitor.ts#actionOnPoint

 The <span class="class">RotationVisitor</span> merely updates all other <span class="class">SENodule</span> objects.
-Notice how the sequence of triggered event is now outside of the Vue Components again, but has been recorded in the Store along the way.
+Notice how the sequence of triggered event is now outside of the Vue Components again, but has been accessed in the Store along the way.
+Also notice how the <span class="class">RotationVisitor</span> marks the kids of each point out of date before called the <span class="method">update</span> method.

 ## Languages